The Tits alternative for finite rank median spaces: Facing triples.

 \section{Facing triples.}

-Let $X$ be a complete median space of finite rank $r$ and $\G\acts X$ an isometric action without wall inversions.
+Let $X$ be a complete median space of finite rank $r$, let $\G$ be a group and let $\G\acts X$ be an isometric action without wall inversions.

 In this section we study certain tree-like behaviours displayed by all median spaces that admit a Roller nonelementary action.
-These will allow us to construct nonabelian free subgroups of their isometry groups.
+These will allow us to construct nonabelian free subgroups of their isometry groups, proving Theorem~E.

 We say that the median space $X$ is \emph{lineal} with endpoints $\xi,\eta\in\overline X$ if $X\cu I(\xi,\eta)$.